Red Empress African Cichlid

 Bonus Tip

-During your time of husbandry with African cichlids you will encounter that fish that is just a stud with beautiful vibrant colors, one of your favorites, but he is just out of control!
+During your time of husbandry with African Cichlids, you will encounter that fish that is just a stud with beautiful vibrant colors, one of your favorites, but he is just out of control!
 Bullying everyone in the tank, nipping at fins, keeping everyone else hiding in the top corners of the tank gasping for air from constantly being chased.

 You will come to the sad conclusion that you will have to remove him from the squad.
 Here’s your bonus tip…Remove him for the purpose of re-introducing him later, there is hope!

 Studies have shown that fish can keep their memory for up to 12 days.
 Remove this aggressive fish and keep him in a hospital or quarantine tank by himself out of view of your main tank for about 2 weeks.
-This will be plenty of time for him to forget his position in the main tank and also a new tank boss will emerge in your main tank as well as a new hierarchy all together.
+This will be plenty of time for him to forget his position in the main tank and also a new tank boss will emerge in your main tank as well as a new hierarchy altogether.

 After 2 weeks, add this fish back to the main tank by himself.
 (I know this is contradictory to the proper way of adding fish but there is a purpose) By adding him back alone all the other fish will attempt to keep him at the bottom of the hierarchy.